pzhaojohnson/rnacanvas.math/README.md

 ### How to pass collections of numbers as parameters

-In general throughout this package collections of numbers are to be passed to functions/methods in the form of arrays, as opposed to lists of arguments.
+In general throughout this package collections of numbers are passed to functions/methods in the form of iterable objects (e.g., an array), as opposed to lists of arguments.

 ```javascript
 sum([1, 2, 3, 4, 5]); // do this